 * Prices are decided by the masses in a live, competitive bidding process.
 This leaves the opinions of value up to the masses instead of one or two.
 We suggest starting bids but it’s the public who decides where to start and, best of all, where to end.

-* All auctioneers in Illinois must pass a state test to be licensed, issue written contracts, maintain an escrow account for auction proceeds and complete 12 hours of continuing education every two years.
+* All auctioneers in North Carolina must pass a state test to be licensed, issue written contracts, maintain an escrow account for auction proceeds and complete 12 hours of continuing education every two years.
 No options.
 It’s the law.

 * Our auctions are open to the public.
 All who attend have an equal opportunity to buy at the same time when an item is on the auction block.
 There are no pre-auction day sales to friends or colleagues.
 Auction day is sale day.
 A bidder who arrives when our viewing period starts has no more opportunity to buy over a bidder who arrives seconds before the bidding starts.